joshbronson-lsst-work/make-tom/README.md

 # Troubleshooting

-With the exception fo the transfer_data script, the scripts above are designed to be run over and over.
+With the exception for the transfer_data script, the scripts above are designed to be run over and over.
 Successive runs should push the system toward a good state and preserve that good state, whether or not the script fails.